cw1204772/AIC2018_iamai/Readme.md

 ### IV.
 Train CNN Feature Extractor

-We provide detail instructions for training CNN feature extractor in [ReID/ReID_CNN](https://github.com/cw1204772/AIC2018_iamai/tree/master/ReID/ReID_CNN).
+We provide detail instructions for training CNN feature extractor in folder [ReID/ReID_CNN](https://github.com/cw1204772/AIC2018_iamai/tree/master/ReID/ReID_CNN).

+If you're not interested in training one, we provide our own model here \[[link](https://drive.google.com/open?id=1M-V-TilFg5yyVRsySCTOoFGgcn1HYlY3)\].
+Please take note that **our model is for research only**.

 ### V. Single Camera Tracking